 iii.
-Additional parking and storage areas must meet the same setbacks as the recreational vehicle spaces.
+Additional parking and s recreational vehicle spaces torage a reas must meet the same setbacks as the

 VII.
 CONDOMINIUMS, TOWNHOMES OR TOWNHOUSES

 VII-A. Exemptions

 - a.
 All condominiums, townhomes, or townhouses or conversions developments are subdivisions subject to the terms of these Regulations and the Montana Subdivision and Platting Act (MSPA), except those exempted by Section 76-3-203, MCA, as described below: - i.
 The approval of the original subdivision of land expressly contemplated the construction of the condominiums, townhomes, or townhouses or conversions and any applicable park dedication requirements in Section 76-3-621, MCA are complied with; or - ii.
 The condominium, townhome, or townhouse or a conversion proposal is in conformance with applicable local zoning regulations when local zoning regulations are in effect.